Levonalp/MernStack-Front/README.md

 - **Edit City Information**: Users can edit the details of existing cities.
 - **Delete Cities**: Allows for the removal of cities from the list.
 - **Search Functionality**: Users can search for cities based on their names or descriptions.
-- **Responsive Design**: Ensures a seamless experience across various devices.
+- **Responsive Design**: Ensures a seamless experience across various devices

 ## Getting Started